Ruzanna-Sar/MovieRentalSQLAnalysis/README.md

 # MovieRentalSQLAnalysis
+Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
+Facing stiff competition from streaming services the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental service in order to stay competitive.
 ## Objective
-Rockbuster Stealth LLC is movie rental company.
-The aim of this project was to analyze movie rental database to maximize profit by using SQL queries and Tableau for visualisation.
+The aim of this project was to assist Rockbuster Stealth’s business intelligence department to help with the launch strategy for the new online video service.
-The project addresses the following practical questions that a business might have.
+The following practical questions were addressed:
 * Which movies contributed the most/least to revenue gain?
 * What was the average rental duration for all videos?
 * Which countries are Rockbuster customers based in?